nalvarez508/cpe400/README.md

 The for loop exits and the travel time and number of lost packets are outputted.

 # Functionality of the protocol
+## Realistic Aspects
+### Ambiguous network mesh structure

+### Unique distances between nodes

+### Presence of router congestion

 # Important Novel Protocol/functionality
+## Tackling Congestion
+Utilizing Nodal processing delay as a representation of congestion by using the private member variable `delayProcessing`.

+## Finding shortest Path

 # Results and Analysis of the Results